natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [17]: match.group(1)
     Out[17]: 'b216.'

 This is because expression in brackets describes four letters or numbers, dot and then there is a  plus.
-Accordingly, the first and the second part of the MAC address matched to expression in parentheses.
+Accordingly, the first and the second part of MAC address matched to expression in parentheses.
 But only the last expression is remembered and returned.

-If named groups are used in the expression, the group name can be passed to group() method and the corresponding substring can be obtained:
+If named groups are used in expression, group name can be passed to group() method and the corresponding substring can be obtained:

 .. code:: python